dna-seq/dna-seq/README.md

 * mitochondrial variant calling
 * longevity annotations
 * docs on how to configure VEP
-* making haplausauras work and comparing with VEP
+* docs on opencravat
-* eye and skin color annotations (stuff like http://mathgene.usc.es/snipper/eyeclassifier.html)
+* eye and skin color annotations (stuff like http://mathgene.usc.es/snipper/eyeclassifier.html )
-* FIX DUPLICATION OF COPY TASK